Civil Service Exam Practice Test

 Veterans can receive preference points and may be eligible for the Veteran’s Recruitment Appointment Rule.
 Veterans who meet certain criteria can have an additional five or 10 points added to their final Civil Service Exam passing score.
 Under the Veteran’s Recruitment Appointment Rule, veterans can be appointed to white collar posts without competing with other applicants.

-There's a lot to unpack.
-What's the best study tool I can get?
+What’s the best study tool I can get?

-You're right.
-There's a lot of information for anyone who wants to be a civil servant to consider.
-That's why Mometrix has created study tools to help you prepare for this important exam.
-Remember, this is your career we're taking about, and you need the best.
-Our Civil Service Exam study guide walks you through the questions you'll likely see on the exam, and offers test taking tips.
+There’s a lot of information for anyone who wants to be a civil servant to consider.
+That’s why Mometrix has created study tools to help you prepare for this important exam.
+Remember, this is your career we’re taking about, and you need the best.
+Our Civil Service Exam study guide walks you through the questions you’ll likely see on the exam, and offers test taking tips.
 The best way not to get overwhelmed is to get these study materials.